 Special Programs Counseling Groups at Belmont Ridge

 Throughout the school year counselor's may run small groups based on the needs of the grade level.
 Groups that have been offered in the past are study skills, social skills (how to be a friend), girls groups, boys groups, anger management, and organization.
-Small groups are usually meet one time a week for 6 to 8 weeks.
+Small groups meet one time a week during Resource or lunch for 6 to 8 weeks.
 Parent permission is required for all groups.
 Classroom Lessons

 Grade level counselors have the pleasure of visiting resource classes and leading discussions or teaching lessons on specific topics.
 Topics vary depending on the needs of the students.
 In all grades our students address bullying, harassment and cyberbullying.
 Seventh and eighth grades work with student on academic planning.

 Based on a provision of the Virginia Standards of Accreditation, a middle school student who has taken a high school course while in sixth, seventh, or eighth grade (Algebra I, Geometry or a World Language) may elect to have the grade expunged from the high school records, and then, if desired, take the course again.